Karawanks Tunnel (Special Toll Route)

 Can the Karawanks Tunnel be bypassed?

-Is the Wurzen Pass suitable for motorhomes?
+Is the Wurzen Pass suitable for motorhomes as well?

 Michelle Albrecht